 A vital part of this is giving employees the spaces and opportunities to really get to know one another and build strong relationships.
-Meetsy provides organizations with the tools they need to build inclusive communities that connect and include employees, providing a sense of belonging.
+Meetsy provides organizations with the tools they need to build inclusive communities that connect employees, celebrate diversity, and provide a sense of belonging.

 Before we dive into the different DEI & B programs you can host on Meetsy, let’s lay the foundation for how your team can easily create and facilitate these spaces.
 After an initial setup, Meetsy can automate much of the process to create continuous connections.